lyleresnick/CleanTodo/README.md

 - saving of captured data,
 - localization,
 - the use of view and presentation models
-- ViewController parameter passing,
-- data cache injection,
+- use of app state for caching and returning results from sibling Presenters,
 - output sub-protocols organized by event,
-- returning results from sibling Presenters,
 - separation of Entity Domain Objects from Data Transfer Objects

 The are two Routers: